intel-iot-roadshow/roadshow-docs/docs/ide_setup/xdk/details-install_xdk.md

 ### All platforms

-After launching the Intel® XDK installer, follow the installation wizard and click "Next" where needed.
+After launching the Intel® XDK installer, follow the installation wizard and click **Next** where needed.

 ![First screen of the Intel® XDK installer](images/xdk_installer.jpg)